 A photo with depth will emit warmth and will engage with the viewer’s senses.
 Certain times when taking photos of a far or med distant object it may appear as flat, but adding another object to the frame on a different distance will create layers.
 Thus, those layers will create depth.

 Placing objects on a different dimension in your frame is what creates layers.

 Once you pick up your phone to take a photo, resist the habit of holding your phone on eye level, or vertically, the horizontal frame will more likely elevate your photo and add that much-needed depth.

 STEP 9: Use real people, your employees

-Whether your brand is in B2C or B2B industry.
+Whether your brand is in the B2C or B2B industry.
 Constantly posting content promoting your product or services on Instagram may annoy your audience.
 Showing real people like your staff will give your brand a humanized feel to it, and studies suggest it is 38% more likely to receive likes.
-Therefore your audience are more likely to relate your content.
+Therefore your audience is more likely to relate your content.

 Moreover, for B2B it’s pivotal to leverage on building a brand personality.
 Because more often than not their services are not tangible, so how can you keep your audience interested in your content?